ikramuzzaman455173/dynamic-button-component/README.md

 ---

 ## Notes
-- Ensure you have `framer-motion` and `react-router-dom` installed in your project to utilize this component effectively.
+- Ensure you have `react-router-dom` installed in your project to utilize the Link component.
-- The component is designed for high flexibility, allowing customization for various use cases in your application.
+- The `DynamicButton` can be easily customized for various use cases in your application.
+- The Framer Motion version requires `framer-motion` to be installed in your project.